MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/get-computer-ip-status.md

 ::: moniker-end

 The Get Computer/IP Status activity will send a ping to a remote computer or IP address and wait for a response.
 If a response is received, then the Get Computer/IP Status activity will succeed.
-If a response is not received, the activity will fail.
+If a response isn't received, the activity will fail.

  The Get Computer/IP Status activity can be used to confirm that a computer is available before performing an action on that computer.
 You can also use the Get Computer/IP Status activity to check the availability of a computer as part of the level 1 diagnostic step when performing problem management processes.

 ## Configuring the Get Computer/IP Status Activity
- Before you configure the Get Computer/IP Status activity, you need to determine the computer name or IP address of the computer that you are monitoring.
+ Before you configure the Get Computer/IP Status activity, you need to determine the computer name or IP address of the computer that you're monitoring.

 > [!IMPORTANT]
 >  You cannot set individual security credentials for this activity.
 It will run under the service account configured for the Runbook Service on the Runbook server where the instance of the activity is running.
 This account must have the authority to access the resources and perform the actions required by this activity.